 While you may not have control of what happens to the consumer’s order after you ship it off, there are steps that you can take to make the process as smooth as possible.
-The most beneficial step is to ship DDP- Delivery Duties Paid or DTP- Duties and Taxes Paid (as DHL refers to it) as often as possible, as opposed to DDU (delivery duties unpaid).
+The most beneficial step is to ship with the prepayment of duties, taxes, and fees (commonly referred to as DDP – Delivery Duties Paid) as often as possible.

 What is DDP shipping?